Support

 What tax systems does Comma support?

-Comma includes full tax engines for five countries: Australia (progressive brackets, LITO, Medicare levy, HECS-HELP, salary sacrifice, superannuation), United Kingdom (income tax bands, personal allowance, National Insurance, ISA, pension relief), United States (federal brackets, FICA, standard deduction, 401k, HSA), Canada (federal + Ontario provincial, CPP, EI, RRSP, TFSA), and New Zealand (income tax, ACC levy, KiwiSaver).
-Each engine calculates to the cent using current-year rates.
+Comma includes full tax engines for five countries: Australia (progressive brackets, LITO, Medicare levy, HECS-HELP, salary sacrifice, superannuation), United Kingdom (income tax bands, personal allowance, National Insurance with Scottish bands, ISA, pension relief, postgraduate loan plans), United States (federal brackets, FICA, standard deduction, 401k, HSA, Californian 9-bracket state tax + behavioural-health surcharge), Canada (federal + provincial brackets, CPP including CPP2 second additional contribution, EI, RRSP, TFSA), and New Zealand (income tax, ACC earner levy, KiwiSaver).
+Each engine calculates to the cent against published government examples — 274 precision tests run on every commit.

 What is the bracket visualiser?